 If you are feeling experimental, you can try using unique call-to-action texts, as long as they feel like natural extensions to the paragraphs.

 Pay special attention to your subject lines.
 If your subject line is lame, it won’t matter if the newsletter inside is brilliant and engaging.
 People simply won’t open it to find out.

 Don’t be afraid to experiment with different email subject lines lengths and strategies.
-Check out how Pixel Surplus craft their subject lines.
-They’ve short (“Easy, visual, intuitive”), extra long (“Add a hand drawn feel to your next project…”), one that causes urgency (“[EXPIRING] The Luxe Font Bundle”…), a catchy emoji (the one with the ghost in the beginning), action-oriented (“Download this week’s best…”), etc.
+Check out how Pixel Surplus crafts its subject lines.
+They’ve short (“Easy, visual, intuitive”), extra-long (“Add a hand-drawn feel to your next project…”), one that causes urgency (“[EXPIRING] The Luxe Font Bundle”…), a catchy emoji (the one with the ghost in the beginning), action-oriented (“Download this week’s best…”), etc.

 Moreover, always include a preview text.
 This is the text that is displayed next to the subject line.
 It gives additional information which motivates the user to click and find out more.